Company formation in Poland

 Joint Stock Company (S.A.)

-In joint-stock companies there are also no requirements for the nationality or place of residence of the members of the management board.
-However, an important aspect is the presence of the company’s registered address in Poland and the possibility to carry out management activities in the interests of the company within the country.
+In the case of a joint-stock company, there is no such requirement about the nationality or residence of the members of the management board.
+There is, on the other hand, an important aspect of the fact that the company’s registered address should be in Poland and it should be possible to carry out management activities in the interest of the company within the country.

-In general, doing business in Poland does not require the appointment of a local director, which makes the country attractive to foreign investors.
-However, having someone on the team who is familiar with the local market and legal context can be a significant advantage for effective management and business development.
+On the whole, doing business in Poland doesn’t require the involvement of any local director, and that is what makes this country so appealing for foreign investors.
+At the same time, having a person in your team who understands the local market and the legal environment is a big plus in terms of effective management and business development.

 What are the state fees for establishing a company in Poland?